Documents and Equipment List

 - Module Handbook: contains the list of courses in each module for all four semesters, and a brief description of all modules.
 Please use this handbook as the reference for the correct module and course names to be used when registering for classes.

 - Course catalog (Vorlesungsverzeichnis): catalog containing the schedule and location of classes.
 Catalog for the upcoming semester is usually released online about 2 months before the semester starts.
 Do not use course names listed here to register for classes, use those listed in the Module Handbook instead.

 - Printable course timetables for each semester, updated versions are posted usually a few weeks before the start of classes in each semester.
 These tables are for your convenience, but take them with a grain of salt, because instructors may change times and locations even after the tables have been posted.

 - Study and Examination Regulations (Studien- und Prüfungsordnung): in German, and its unofficial translation in English.
 Please note that only the original German version is legally binding.

-- Additional explanations of course and examination regulations, grading, plagiarism, and master thesis, can be found in this document (important: several points, including point 8 - master thesis - are currently being updated with new procedures and deadlines: the new version will be posted as soon as it is ready).
+- Additional explanations of course and examination regulations, grading, plagiarism, and master thesis, can be found in this document (important: several points, including point 8 - master thesis, and relevant deadlines - are currently being updated with new procedures and deadlines: the new version will be posted as soon as it is ready).

 - Information about how to prepare and submit your written thesis.
 Please read the point below too:

 - Declaration of authorship, which must be included in your written thesis, in English and in German (this form must be used, you cannot make up your own text).
 Both language versions must be included in your thesis.

 Forms for standard requests to the Examination Board (Prüfungsausschuss)